Tetrahydrocannabutol: Pharmacology

 Δ9-THCB, showed an affinity for the human CB1 (Ki = 15 nM) and CB2 receptors (Ki = 51 nM) comparable to that of Δ9-THC.
 The formalin test in vivo was performed on Δ9-THCB in order to reveal possible analgesic and anti-inflammatory properties.
 The tetrad test in mice showed a partial agonistic activity of Δ9-THCB toward the CB1 receptor.
 THCB has rarely been isolated from cannabis samples, but appears to be less commonly present than THC or THCV.
 It is metabolized in a similar manner to THC.

-In an analysis by the University of Rhode Island on phytocannabinoids it was found that THC-Butyl had the highest 3C-like protease inhibitor activity against COVID-19 out of all the phytocannabinoids tested within that study but not as high as the antiviral drug GC376 (81% THCB vs 100% GC376).
+In an analysis by the University of Rhode Island on phytocannabinoids it was found that THC-Butyl had the highest 3C-like protease inhibitor activity against COVID-19 out of all the phytocannabinoids tested within that study but not as high as the antiviral drug GC376 (81% THCB vs. 100% GC376).

 Chemistry

 Similarly to THC, it has 7 double bond isomers and 30 stereoisomers.
-The Δ8 isomer is known as a synthetic cannabinoid under the code name JWH-130, and the ring-opened analogue cannibidibutol is also known.
+The Δ8 isomer is known as a synthetic cannabinoid under the code name JWH-130, and the ring-opened analogue cannibidibutol (CBDB) is also known.
+THC-Butyl can be synthesized from 4-butylresorcinol.